toUpperCase78/tiobe-index-ratings/README.md

 ## HEADLINES

+### July 2026: Rust breaks into the TIOBE Index top 10

+Last month, we reported that Rust was setting new records.
+This month, the story continues: Rust has entered the TIOBE Index top 10 for the first time in its history.

+Rust's growing popularity can largely be attributed to its strong focus on memory safety while still generating extremely fast code.
+It is widely regarded as a direct competitor to C and C++, both of which continue to struggle with the challenges of explicit memory management and are therefore often considered less safe.
+That said, the C and C++ communities are actively working on making their languages safer.
+Time will tell whether these efforts will pay off in time.

+This month's edition is also a milestone for the TIOBE Index itself.
+The index celebrates its 25th anniversary this month.
+Interestingly, three of today's top five languages, i.e. C, C++ and Java, were already among the leaders 25 years ago.
+Python emerged as a top-five language roughly a decade ago, while C# joined the top five about 15 years ago.

+Over the past 25 years, we have received both positive and negative feedback.
+Much of that feedback has helped shape the TIOBE Index into what it is today.
+One recurring and valid observation is that the index measures the popularity of programming languages, but it does not tell you which languages is the best choice for a particular project or application.

+To address this, we are introducing something new: the Programming Language Flowchart.
+This practical guide is designed to help developers select the most suitable programming language for their specific use case.
+It will be published on the TIOBE website next week. _(Paul Jansen - Chief Executive Officer)_

 ### May 2026: Statistical Programming Language Market Undergoing Major Consolidation

 This month, the programming language R matched its all-time high by reaching position #8 in the TIOBE index once again.
 This is not a coincidence.
 The statistical programming language market is clearly undergoing a major consolidation.
 The biggest winners are Python and R, while many long-established alternatives continue to lose momentum.
 The era in which the statistical computing landscape was fragmented across many niche languages and platforms appears to ve coming to an end.